ntls-io/trusted-compute-MVP/sgx-mvp/README.md

 - `test-data` contains sample JSON data and schemas
 - `json-append` contains code for the append functionality
 - `github-download` contains the code needed to download GitHub hosted schema/binaries
+- `sgx-cosmos-db` contains the code to download the schemas from CosmosDB

 # Quick Start